andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.7 Numbers

-When the keyword parameter number is True, text and numeric version of numbers are preserved; otherwise they are removed.
+When the keyword parameter `number` is `True`, text and numeric version of numbers are preserved; otherwise they are removed.
 Numbers which are text based (e.g., one) are converted to their numeric representation (e.g., one => 1).
 The tag value for numbers is set to `Vocabulary.NUMBER`.

 ```python
 # keep/replace numbers